alexrockhill/V1Model/README.md

   source ./s/compile

- *Note, the compile_... and mlm_... scripts in ./s/ contain references to paths for OpenGL and X11 libraries and headers.
+ *Note, the ./s/compile script contains references to paths for OpenGL and X11 libraries and headers.
   Please edit these files and change the paths if needed.